 If you would like to bring in a special snack on your child's birthday, we ask that it be something that all of the children in the classroom can eat.
 Many times, a favorite fruit or vegetable can fit the bill!
 Please check with your classroom teacher to make sure that all of the children can eat the treat from home.

-Please be reminded that UBCCC is a nut free zone!
+Please be reminded that UBCCC is a nut-controlled zone!
 Please make sure any homemade or store bought items are NUT FREE!